yosrahelal/paladin/doc-site/docs/glossary.md

 ### noto

-The **noto** domain is a specialized environment within Paladin for managing **confidential [UTXO](#utxo-unspent-transaction-output) tokens under the control of a [Notary](#notary)**.
+The **noto** domain is a reference domain provided with Paladin for managing **confidential [UTXO](#utxo-unspent-transaction-output) tokens under the control of a [Notary](#notary)**.
 It enables the creation and transfer of tokens where ownership and value are kept private from the public, while a trusted notary service enforces the rules of the token.
 For a developer, `noto` provides a straightforward way to implement asset privacy where governance by a designated arbiter is acceptable or desired.

 ***